Workday Championship Golf Betting Tips

 Robert Cobley is a maths graduate with years of experience in the sports betting industry.
 He has now teamed up with Bet UK to bring his golf betting tips to our readers.
-So far in 2020, Rob Cobley is 27 points in profit when betting on the PGA Tour.
-That means for a £1 stake, Cobley is £27 in profit so far.
+For the latest golf betting odds for the Workday Championship Golf, make sure to head over to Bet UK’s online betting and live in-play betting markets.

 The Market Leaders